jharrisonio/jharrisonio.github.io/solutions/js-ts/minimal-ts-server.md

     });
 ```

-Run `npm start ` and open up your browser to [http://localhost:3000/](http://localhost:3000/) and verify everything is working!
+Run `npm run start:dev` and open up your browser to [http://localhost:3000/](http://localhost:3000/) and verify everything is working!